7 Hardest Math Problems In The World (Unsolved)

 6. Unknotting Problem

-Today, the simplest version of the Unknotting Problem has been solved, but the full version remains unsolved.
+The simplest version of the Unknotting Problem has been solved today, but the full version remains unsolved.
 The basis of this problem emerges from the math topic Knot Theory:

 The existing algorithm can unknot the knots of any complexity, but when the knots start getting more complicated, the algorithms start to take an impossibly long time to solve.